momo8030/freemarket_sample_61a/README.md

 - has_many :likes
 - has_many :images
 - has_many :category
-- belongs_to :brands
+- belongs_to :brand
-- belongs_to :saller, class_name: "User"
+- belongs_to :seller, class_name: "User"
 - belongs_to :buyer, class_name: "User"

 ## addressesテーブル